plapets/senior-project2/README.md

 # senior-project2

-This repository is a contains only my contributions to a two-person senior project.
+This repository contains my contributions to a two-person senior project.